zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 - Complete Binary Tree: A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible.

-- Perfect Binary Tree: A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.A Perfect Binary Tree of height h (where height is the number of nodes on the path from the root to leaf) has _2^h – 1_ node.
+- Perfect Binary Tree: A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.
+A Perfect Binary Tree of height h (where height is the number of nodes on the path from the root to leaf) has _2^h – 1_ node.

 - Balanced Binary Tree: A binary tree is balanced if the height of the tree is _O(Log n)_ where n is the number of nodes.